Ancient Aliens: Other claims

-Other claims linked to the ancient astronauts hypothesis, such as UFOs, alien abductions, the Roswell and Rendlesham Forest incidents, panspermia, and human space exploration, feature prominently in many episodes.
-Guests have presented other unproven historical and pseudoscientific hypotheses related to, or dependent upon an understanding of: Atlantis and other lost civilizations, as described in works by Brinsley Le Poer Trench and Edgar Cayce; or ley lines as originally described by Alfred Watkins, or more recent interpretations; cataclysmic pole shifts as promoted by Charles Hapgood; various forms of Christian and Hindu creationism, or pseudohistory promoted by various religious movements; mythical elements of the Kabbalah, Zohar, and Book of Enoch; and various new religious movements.
+Other claims linked to the ancient astronauts hypothesis featured on the series include: UFOs, alien abductions, the Roswell incident and Rendlesham Forest incident, panspermia, and human space exploration.
+Guests have presented other pseudohistorical and pseudoscientific hypotheses related to, or dependent upon an understanding of: Atlantis and other lost civilizations as described in works by Brinsley Trench and Edgar Cayce; or ley lines as originally described by Alfred Watkins, or more recent interpretations; cataclysmic pole shifts as promoted by Charles Hapgood; various forms of Christian and Hindu creationism, or pseudohistory and legendary history promoted followers of various new religious movements; mythical and gnostic elements of the Kabbalah, Zohar, and Book of Enoch.

 Other concepts explored include: faith healing, remote viewing, and various psychic phenomena.
-Guests discuss various forms of catastrophism, and refer to other featured guests or historical figures as catastrophists.
-In various episodes, guests have claimed prominent historical figures were either influenced by or were possibly "extra-terrestrial" or "otherworldly beings."
+Guests frequently discuss various forms of catastrophism, and refer to other featured guests or historical figures as catastrophists.
+In several episodes, guests have claimed prominent historical figures were either influenced by or were possibly "extra-terrestrial" or "otherworldly beings."
+Guests have also discussed unrelated pseudoscientific claims, such as: dinosaurs coexisting with humans until a recent extinction event, crystal healing and crystal skulls, as well as Freemasonry, Rosicrucianism, and the New World Order.

-Guests have also discussed unrelated pseudoscientific claims, such as: dinosaurs coexisting with humans until a recent extinction event, crystal healing and crystal skulls, as well as Freemasonry, rosicrucianism, and the New World Order.
-Linda Moulton Howe appears in several episodes which explore alien abduction, animal mutilation, and conspiracies involving military installations on Antarctica.
+Linda Moulton Howe appears in several episodes which explore alien abduction, animal mutilation, and conspiracies involving alleged military installations on Antarctica.
 The 2013 Citizen Hearing on Disclosure features prominently in numerous episodes, such as Season 14's "The Nuclear Agenda".

-Prior to December 2012, several episodes explored facets of the 2012 Mayan doomsday prophecy.
+Prior to December 2012, several episodes explored aspects of the 2012 Mayan doomsday prophecy.
 The episodes "The Maya Conspiracy" and "The Doomsday Prophecies", which aired in February 2012, explored the Maya calendar and its relation to the construction of Palenque, the god Kukulkan, in addition to links between the Maya civilization and the ancient astronaut hypothesis.
+However, many featured artifacts, structures, and remains were actually Aztec, Zapotec, or Olmec, and not Maya.
 Episodes focusing on Mesoamerica broadcast after 2012 make no mention of the 2012 phenomenon.
 In the episode "The God Particle", guests linked the Mayan long count to the discovery of the Higgs boson.